 Our laboratory has carried out research on various types of robots.
 The principle of our research is to simplify the design of the robot while meeting the requirements for use.
 We have introduced research methods for deployable structures and bionics in the design of robots.

 Deployable structures have the inherent capability of changing their size and morphology significantly with minimal mobility.
 Threefold-symmetric Bricard linkage is a 6R overconstrained linkage with good folding characteristics.
 Combining threefold-symmetric Bricard linkage with robotics, a novel deployable robot is developed.
-It can adjust its morphology to adapt to multiple tasks or uncertain environment for reconnaissance, rescue missions and space applications.
+It can adjust its morphology to adapt to multiple tasks or uncertain environment.

 A transformable robot based on threefold-symmetric Bricard linkage